The Games

 The games listed here are a subset of the Critical Gameplay collection which is an evolving collection of game notions.

-The games are aesthetically designed to mimic characteristics of the games within their historical context (indicated by a []).
-The game mechanic analyzed seeks to address a specific gameplay mechanic from that year’s game standards.
+The games are aesthetically designed to mimic characteristics of the game mechanics within their historical context (indicated by a []).
+Each is designed to critique a specific gameplay mechanic from that year’s standards.

 To better understand the games, please visit the exhbition page.
-To understand the philosophy behind the games please visit the research section or read the Philosophies of Software (by Lindsay Grace) in the Handbook of Research on Computational Arts and Creative Informatics.
+To understand the theory behind the games please visit the research section for publications around Critical Gameplay design.

 Resources about the games: